Why Does VeeCAD use Pin Numbers Only?

 rcd_veecad

-See how all three components use the same outline (footprint).
-They can share the same outline only if they use the same pin names!
 So, if you want to make outline libraries without duplicating many outlines: number pins, don't give them electrical names like +/-, A/K, Anode/Cathode, CBE, SGD, AKG, IN/OUT.
-In fact, VeeCAD permits only pin numbers.
 Here is another example: two parts which use the same DIP-8 outline provided numbers are used instead of electrical names:

 dip8